Wopslang/Wops/doc/grammar.md

 αβ
 ```

 Some identifiers cannot be used.
-See [Predeclared Identifiers] for more detail.
+See [Keywords] for more detail.

 ### Keywords